ESR stands for erythrocyte sedimentation rate. It is commonly called a "sed rate."

 This test may also be used to monitor whether an illness is responding to treatment.

 This test can be used to monitor inflammatory diseases or cancer.
-It is a screening test.
-This means it cannot be used to diagnose a specific disorder.
+It is not used to diagnose a specific disorder.

 However, the test is useful for detecting and monitoring: